vicky1412/Predicting_stocks_using_deep_learning/README.md

 accuracy = 70% - 78%

-can easily implement the model in realtime under models folder you can find codes the models. under gdrive folder can find link the trained models.
+can easily implement the model in realtime under models repository you can find codes the models. under gdrive folder can find link the trained models.